The content of this page is intended for healthcare professionals only.

 You get a brief overview of what it is, how an enlarged prostate can be treated, and – most importantly – why it’s critical to seek help at an early stage.
 Use the short links below.

-Other symptoms are a slow or disrupted flow, an urge to urinate often and even having trouble holding it.
-You may have one or more these symptoms.
+Other symptoms are a slow or disrupted flow, an urge to urinate often, and even trouble holding it.

-Often the signs of an enlarged prostate don't reveal themselves overnight but happen gradually over time.
+You may have one or many symptoms and the signs of an enlarged prostate don’t reveal themselves overnight but happen gradually.

 BPE happens to 50% of all men over 50 years and it gets even more frequent with increasing age.
 If you are one of them, it’s important to remember that you are not alone, and there is help available.